/The Wedding I Was Never Invited To — And How It Brought My Son Back to Me

 “Not until after.
 We women of a certain age… we stick together, don’t we?”

-Three months later, I opened a bright, beautiful salon on Anchorstone Street—with big windows and views of the park.
-I was making more money than I knew what to do with.
+Three months later, I opened a bright, beautiful salon on Anchorstone Street—sunlit windows, hanging plants, soft music, a view of the park.
+I was earning more than I had in 22 years combined.

-When he came in, I didn’t look up.
+When he entered, I kept working.
 “I’ll be with you in a moment.”

-After my client left, we stood in silence.
+After my client left, we faced each other.

 “This is… amazing,” he said.
 “Really amazing, Mom.”